smithblack-0/WorkflowForge/README.md

 ## Contributing

-Workflow Forge is designed with the capability of becoming a community standard for AI workflow automation:
+Workflow Forge is designed with the capability of becoming a community standard for AI workflow automation.

 - 🐛 [Report Issues](issues/new)
 - 💡 [Feature Requests](issues/new)